 No country estate required!
 Many greyhounds are adopted by people in smaller homes or flats.
 You don't even need a garden, as long as you can take them out for a short walk.
 In fact, in their article, Paws in the City, the Evening Standard declared greyhounds to be one of the best pets for city living: "If you're a newbie owner and looking for a relatively easy dog to manage, a greyhound is the perfect dog.
 I call them the world's fastest couch potato.
 They truly are friendly, peaceful souls.

-Unlikely.
-Greyhounds can sometimes sleep up to 20 hours a day and love nothing more than a cuddle.
-So, what are greyhounds really like?
-Every dog is unique and it’s important to find that perfect bond, but greyhounds are known to be affectionate, loving, relaxed – and also a bit on the goofy side.
+Every dog is unique and it's important to find that perfect bond, but greyhounds are known to be affectionate, loving, relaxed – and also a bit on the goofy side.

 You won't get much choice in the matter!
 Cuddle is their middle name.
 They're hugely affectionate, and despite their sleek, athletic build, they love to curl up and snuggle with you.